CarletonWirelessLab/PD_testing/README.md

 3. Enable the IPERF traffic on the server PC
 4. Start the IPERF traffic from the client PC to the server PC

-USRP Setup: (Jammer USRP and Sampler USRP)
+USRP Setup:

-** After setting up the network
+We use two USRPs, namely, Jammer and  Sampler USRP

 Jammer:
 1. Connect the Jammer according to the aforementioned figure
 2. Using MATLAB, generate the IQ components required to by sent by the Jammer
 3. Run sendIQ.py to send the IQ components

 Sampler:
 1. Connect the Sampler according to the aforementioned figure
 2. Run writeIQ.py for x amount of seconds (preferably 2 seconds) to sample the medium